Lartg/discord-webscraper/modules/06-Finish-Dice-Roller/readme.md

-# Wrapping up the Dice Roller
-## Main Function
+# Main Function
- - Your main function should look like this.
-We will only be changing the event handler.
+Your main function should look like this:
- - For each command I like to add a new handler.

 ```go
 package main